 ??
 800 runuser -u apache -g users /usr/lib64/plexmediaserver/Plex Media Server

 ??1512 Plex Plug-in [com.plexapp.system] /var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Plug-ins/Framework.bundle/Contents/Resourc...

 ??1805 /usr/lib64/plexmediaserver/Plex DLNA Server

-#2 Updated by dano5 almost 6 years ago
+#2 Updated by dano5 over 6 years ago

 here's the latest plexpass version if needed:

 thought it better to add it here instead of adding a new bug, let me know if I should file a new one instead.